Michel Fourmont: Legacy

 Later travelers to Greece were horrified at Fourmont's descriptions of the ancient monuments he destroyed.
 Fourmont is alleged to have written in one of his letters that he had destroyed certain inscriptions after transcribing them.
-The British traveler Edward Dodwell reported that when he visited Sparta (in 1806) he was shown marbles that Fourmont had mutilated so as to make their inscriptions illegible.
+The Irish traveler Edward Dodwell reported that when he visited Sparta (in 1806) he was shown marbles that Fourmont had mutilated so as to make their inscriptions illegible.
 That some of Fourmont's most important inscriptions from Amyclae could not be relocated helped fuel scholarly suspicions that he had either forged or seriously misrepresented the inscriptions he reported.

 In 1791 Richard Payne Knight published An Analytical Essay on the Greek Alphabet, in which he argued that Fourmont had forged some inscriptions in his collection.
 A controversy began.
 Fourmont's collection of inscriptions was transcribed in 1815 by Immanuel Bekker.
 The collection of 26 texts from Amyclae, about which doubts had been raised, were identified as forgeries by August Böckh.
 Where inscriptions could be relocated, Fourmont's transcriptions of the Greek text frequently proved inaccurate: "Corrupt, like most of the Fourmontiana", in Böckh's verdict.

 All Fourmont's published work was thus invalidated; but there remained a substantially larger collection of unpublished material.

 Dodwell's verdict is harsh but probably accurate: "Great ambition, and a little learning, with an unfeeling indifference for the monuments of antiquity, incited him to destroy some of the most venerable and interesting records of ancient history."